Yoyosmallycat/Activity_analysis/README.md

 1. README.md:  provides an overview of the data set and how it was created.
 2. CodeBook.md: Shows information about the data, variables and transformations used to generate the data).
 3. run_analysis.R: the R script that was used to create the data set.
-4. tidydata.csv, which contains the generated data set.
+4. tidydata.txt, which contains the generated data set.

 Code explaination